 I like this book and recommend it as a companion to the Price book above.
 It's by Helen Rountree, an anthropologist and specialist in the Powhatan Indians.
 It tries to tell the Jamestown story from the Powhatan point of view, tapping into what Rountree knows of their culture and history, Most of the characters, stories and dates are known only through English settlers' writing, and this book takes those people and incidents and wraps them in a Powhatan sensibility.
-As such, we have to consider this account a possible version of the story, and not an absolute statement of facts.
+As such, we have to consider this account a possible version of the story written through the lens of an anthropologist.
 Nevertheless, by looking at both sides of events, we can come away with a good (but slightly ambiguous) understanding of the major players at Jamestown in the early 1600s.
 Some parts of this book run a little slow, especially when Rountree gets into the details of Powhatan culture and traditions, However, it's fascinating to consider the likely Powhatan motivations, which no doubt differed from the those of the English.
 I especially like Rountree's explanation of how the Indians" and settlers' views on land and resource use led to conflict.
-While this book is certainly a revisionist account, the viewpoints expressed here add to our understanding.
-Speculation is involved, but there are no absurd declarations of fantasy like we'll see in another book further down on this list..
+While this book is certainly a quirky account, the viewpoints expressed here add to our understanding.
+Speculation is involved, but there are no absurd declarations of fantasy like we'll see in some other books further down on this list..

 Pocahontas and the Powhatan Dilemma

 I met Rutgers history professor Camilla Townsend at the "Pocahontas and After" conference in London in March of 2017.
 She's a delightful person and a great presenter.
 Most of all, she was very generous with her time and talked to me about my research interest, for which I am grateful.
 I was extremely nervous prior to my presentation, and consulting with her beforehand was a huge help.